Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 The worse part of the scent, however, was cooked flesh.
 Not the healthy warm mealy smell of Werne, or the delicate perfume of roasted root-bird.
 This was *person* flesh, scorched black and ruined where the fat had melted and burned, cremating them even as they died.

 He knew because he could see the bodies.
-Poor, twisted, desperate things that had stiffened from death and the heat into frantic clawing poses… all facing the same way.
+Poor, twisted, desperate things that had stiffened from death and the heat into frantic clawing poses... all facing the same way.
 All fleeing something.

-And worst of all… many of those bodies wore the blue beads of his tribe’s given-away daughters.
+And worst of all... many of those bodies wore the blue beads of his tribe’s given-away daughters.
 He was ankle deep in the charred corpses of his sisters.

 Tracking what had happened would have been easy even for a beginner boy.
 For a man of Vemik’s tribe the very landscape screamed of what had happened.
 Something *huge*, far bigger than even the most legendary Yshek, had clawed its way out of the deep forest coming from the south.
 It had sliced through trees - literally cut them with awful flat precision.
 There was no frayed and splintered wood, just clean flat surfaces where whatever-it-was had decided that a tree was in its way, and had calmly sliced it as cleanly through as a man with a good flint blade might butcher a steak.